hayeah/sike-react-course/css-base/index.md

 Browsers can behave subtly differently from each other. [normalize.css](https://github.com/necolas/normalize.css) makes browsers behave more alike.
 For example, did you know that in IE 8/9/10  `img` would have a border if it's inside an `a` element?

-normalize.css includes the fix for that:
+normalize.css includes the fix for this problem: